david-istvan/ethereum-cloning-tse-replication-package/README.md

 To obtain the corpus of 33,034 smart contracts, please, contact the authors of the original study.

 To run the clone analysis, please, refer to the repository of the NiCad extension developed for this study.
-This replication package contains a Docker image with the installed tool.
-The image can be found in the `/docker` folder.

 The image is maintained on [Docker Hub](https://hub.docker.com/repository/docker/faizank/nicad6).
 The tag corresponding to the image in the `/docker` folder of this replication package can be obtained by running: `docker pull faizank/nicad6:TSE`.